ruggeri/task-manager/README.md

 gets to the point where we just have a god object.

-I wanted to give everyone references to everyone else, and have everyone live in a `Reviewer` class which was kind of like the global state.
+I wanted to give everyone references to everyone else, and have everyone live in a `Application` class which was kind of like the global state.

 However, I had a problem where no one understood the lifetimes of each other.
 I figured that if A contained B and C, then B and C could have